johnfire/reprepro-bundle-tools/docs/Setup_Your_Own_reprepro-management_Project_Tutorial.md

     cp -a reprepro-bundle-tools/test/.apt-repos/ reprepro-bundle-tools/test/templates/ .

-To test if this (unchanged) example run in your environment use `apt-repos/bin/apt-repos -b .apt-repos/ suites` which should output something like:
+To test if this (unchanged) example runs in your environment use `apt-repos/bin/apt-repos -b .apt-repos/ suites` which should output something like:

     INFO[apt_repos]: Using basedir '.apt-repos'
     INFO[apt_repos.Repository]: Scanning Repository 'Main Ubuntu Repository' (http://archive.ubuntu.com/ubuntu/)